Sources Say Lori Loughlin Is Prepared To Fight To Ensure She Doesn’t Face The Same Fate As Felicity Huffman

 “Her only move now is to take this to court and to prove that she is not guilty of what she’s charged with.
 She’s scared and upset, but she’s resolved to be strong and to fight this.
 If she’s found guilty, she will go to jail.
 That is clear.
 Now there is no deal on the table, and she has to have faith that the courts and the prosecution will move fairly and not make an example out of her.”

 As The Inquisitr previously reported, Loughlin was recently seen out and about without her husband.
-There have also been rumors that Loughlin’s marriage is struggling and that her daughter, Isabella, is worried about her parents getting a divorce.
+There have also been rumors that Loughlin’s marriage is struggling, and that her daughter, Isabella, is worried about her parents getting a divorce.